PerfectionistAF/End_to_end_Chat/README.md

 provided by the sender thus confirming the data integrity.

 ### Part Two:
-**4) User Authentication:** This module targets user identity verification, either through password or certificate.
+**4) User Authentication:** This module targets user identity verification, through password.
+Firebase Authentication via the pyrebase python library.
+Firebase Authentication is a service, provided by Google Firebase, that offers several authentication methods and handles user sign-up, user sign-in, and other account management tasks.
+We implemented the Firebase email and password authentication method.

 **5) Key Management:**